richardghirst/PiBits/ServoBlaster/README.txt

 uses the PWM peripheral, so ServoBlaster can interfere with sound output.

-The driver works by setting up a linked list of DMA control blocks with the last one linked back to the first, so once initialized the DMA controller cycles round continuously and the driver does not need to get involved except when a pulse width needs to be changed.
-For a given 10us period there are two DMA control blocks; the first transfers a single word to the GPIO 'clear output' register, while the second transfers some number of words to the PWM FIFO to generate the required pulse width time.
+The driver works by setting up a linked list of DMA control blocks with the last one linked back to the first, so once initialised the DMA controller cycles round continuously and the driver does not need to get involved except when a pulse width needs to be changed.
+For a given period there are two DMA control blocks; the first transfers a single word to the GPIO 'clear output' register, while the second transfers some number of words to the PWM FIFO to generate the required pulse width time.
 In addition, interspersed with these